 - Massage for Relaxation

 - Massage for Work Injuries

-My practice focuses on 1) the treatment of orthopedic conditions, especially those due to athletic activity and desk/office work and 2) relaxation and wellness massage.
+My practice focuses on 1) the treatment of orthopedic conditions, especially those due to car accidents, athletic activity, and desk/office work and 2) relaxation and wellness massage.
 I am certified in orthopedic massage and have extensive training in neuromuscular “trigger point” technique, myofascial release, sports massage, massage ethics and professionalism, and craniosacral work, as well as a strong foundation in Swedish and deep-tissue massage.